wleddy/staffing/staffing/views/templates/signup/announce/email/commitment_reminder.md

 ## Your Reminder from {{ site_config.ORG_NAME | default(site_config.SITE_NAME, True) }}

-You have the following commitments coming up in the next couple days.
+You have the following commitments coming up in the next few days.

 If you are unable to make it to any of the events, please [contact us](http://{{config.HOST_NAME}}{{ url_for('signup.contact')}}) as soon as possible so we can arrange for someone to take your place.